stevejhiggs/aws-lambda-typescript/README.md

 The following files will be created in the root of your project:

+* index.ts - the entry point of your typescript lambda function
 * tslint.json - configures the linter
 * tsconfig.json - configures the typescript compiler
 * debug.js - debugging entrypoint allows simple debugging of your function in a local express instance